RKelln/modest/README.md

 # Modest

 A [markdown theme](https://markdowncss.github.io) that is rather modest.
+Based on [John Otander's ](http://johnotander.com) theme of the same name, but modified for my personal use.

+Note that I have roughly updated some outdated packages, but there is still quite a bit of work to be done to modernize the dependencies.
+However, the css should be fine.

 ## Installation